awk Programs

 don't need to count lines, we can print the file name, and then skip to the

-next file with nextfile
+next file with nextfile.

 Finally, each line is printed, with a leading filename and colon if necessary.

-rule takes care of producing the correct exit status.
+The END rule takes care of producing the correct exit status.
 If

 there were no matches, the exit status is one, otherwise it is zero.

-function prints a usage message in case of invalid options
+The usage function prints a usage message in case of invalid options

 and then exits.

-is used so that the function fits nicely
+The variable e is used so that the function fits nicely

 on the printed page.

-utility lists a user's real and effective user-id numbers,
+The id utility lists a user's real and effective user-id numbers,

 real and effective group-id numbers, and the user's group set, if any.

-will only print the effective user-id and group-id if they are
+id will only print the effective user-id and group-id if they are

 different from the real ones.
-If possible, id
+If possible, id will also supply the

 corresponding user and group names.
 The output might look like this: